Constructing Exceptional Knots and Links with Arbitrary Braiding Topology: Examples in tight-binding models

 \subsection{Lemniscate knots and links}

-Lemniscate knots~\cite{lemn_2019SPP} represent a distinguished family of topological structures that generalize the concept of torus knots through their construction as closures of braids derived from generalized lemniscate curves.
-They are systematically classified by three integers $L(m, n, l)$, where $m$ is the number of strands, $n$ the number of periods, and $l$ the exponent in the trigonometric parameterization of the braid.
+Lemniscate knots~\cite{lemn_2019SPP} generalize the concept of torus knots through their construction as closures of braids derived from generalized lemniscate curves.
+They are systematically classified by three integers $L(m, n, l)$, where $m$ is the number of strands in the braid, $n$ as the number of rotational periods, and $l$ the lemniscate exponent governs the transverse complexity.
 This classification establishes a natural hierarchy where the case $l = 1$ is topologically equivalent to the standard torus knot $T(m, n)$, while $ l \geq 2$ yields the distinctive hypocycloidal geometry characterizing non-torus lemniscate knots.
-Their algebraic tractability makes them particularly suitable for modeling complex topological phases in physical systems.

 The braid word for lemniscate knots can be directly read off from trigonometric parameterization through a systematic analysis of the strand crossings.
 The braid representation for lemniscate knots follows the general parameterization